jywu20/Notes/Computer Science/Circuit/HDL.md

 because `c` may be modified in `func1`.
-It's not likely that all functions are going to finish within one clock cycle ([sometimes we want them to for performance reasons](#note-on-timing), but not always), If `c` gets synthesized into a register - which is quite likely - we can keep `func2` running and eventually the new value of `c` will "propagate" into `func2`, so the timing between the two is guanranteed.
+It's not likely that all functions are going to finish within one clock cycle ([sometimes we want them to for performance reasons](#note-on-timing), but not always), If `c` gets synthesized into a physical register - which is quite likely - we can keep `func2` running and eventually the new value of `c` will "propagate" into `func2`, so the timing between the two is guanranteed.
 The problem however is in the output we have no idea